giovanni-iannaccone/FlutCrack/README.md

 ## 📚 Features

 - Hash cracking using a predefined wordlist
-- Support for multiple hash algorithms and other formats:
+- Support for multiple hash algorithms:
   - MD5
   - SHA-1
   - SHA-224
   - SHA-256
   - SHA-512
-  - Base64
 - User-friendly interface with text input and dropdown selection for hash algorithms

 ## 👩‍💻 Installation